Word game

 Word games are spoken, board, card or video games often designed to test ability with language or to explore its properties.

 Word games are generally used as a source of entertainment, but can additionally serve an educational purpose.
 Young children may enjoy playing games such as Mad Libs Junior, while developing spelling and writing skills.
-Researchers have found that adults who regularly solved crossword puzzles, which require familiarity with a larger vocabulary, had better brain function later in life.
+Researchers have found that adults who regularly solve crossword puzzles, which require familiarity with a larger vocabulary, have better brain function later in life.

 Popular word-based game shows have been a part of television and radio throughout broadcast history, including Spelling Bee, the first televised game show, and Wheel of Fortune, the longest-running syndicated game show in the United States.